SilSantana/TestTransferBatch/README.md

 <Account_ID>,<Total_Commission>

+## Execute by Prompt command
+-> Run the command bellow to execute the console application.
+This command must be executed within the directory where the executable file is.

+TransferBatch.exe [svfilepath]

 ## Create Image in docker
 -> Run the command below to create the projoet image in docker.
 This command must be executed within the directory where the application's dockerfile is located.